 Levee height modification was one of the measures analyzed for flood risk management potential.
-This measure involved using earthen fill to raise the levees to the target water surface profile elevations.
-A total of six different heights were analyzed, which are associated with peak flow rates on the Trinity River of 260,000 (260k), 265K, 269K, 273K, and 277K, and 289K cfs.
+This measure involved using earthen fill to raise the portions of the levees that are below the target water surface profile elevations up to the target water surface profile elevations.
+A total of six different heights were analyzed, which are associated with peak flow rates on the Trinity River of 260,000 (260k), 265k, 269k, 273k, 277k, and 289k cfs.
 These flow rates translated to roughly half a foot increments in levee height.
-Portions of the levees that were already at or above the target elevation would be left unmodified.
+Portions of the levees that were already at or above the target elevation would be left unmodified since these areas would be superior in height to the modified areas.